The Beginner's Guide to Cat Shows and Competitions

 Frequently Asked Questions (FAQ)

-Q: How old does my cat need to be?
-A: Kittens can typically start at 4 months.
-Championship competition usually begins at 8 months.
+How old does my cat need to be?
+Kittens can start at 4 months.
+Once they hit 8 months, they move into the adult categories.

 — tags